 From health care to funeral homes, poverty reduction to credit unions, the co-operative model is still thriving and innovating, in Saskatchewan and around the world.
 Co-operatives are being used as a means to revitalize cultural traditions, engage youth, reconnect the generations, contribute to environmental sustainability and socio-cultural development within indigenous and non-indigenous social economies, operating in rural, urban and remote communities throughout the province.

-Saskatchewan has over 1,000 non-financial and financial co-operatives operating in virtually every economic and social sector.
+Saskatchewan has about 950 non-financial and financial co-operatives operating in virtually every economic and social sector.
 First Nations and Métis communities are developing marketing, development and employment co-operatives, financial co-operatives and other co-operative and collaborative, unique solutions to meet their communities’ needs.
 As long as people choose to work together, co-operatives will continue to be a successful model for community and economic development for many years to come and in many communities.

 This co-operative history article is an updated (2017) version of a document originally created by Saskatchewan Co-operative Association with the assistance of The Saskatchewan Agriculture Hall of Fame, SaskCentral, Saskatchewan Regional Economic and Co-operative Development, The Community Action Co-operative, The Saskatoon Community Clinic, The Co-operators, The Canadian Wheat Board and Saskatchewan Industry and Resources.
 Additional contributions and information are greatly appreciated and included from Dr. Brett Fairbairn, Dr. Isobel M. Findlay, Glenbowmuseum.org, metismuseum.ca, the Dizaines for Batoche Development Co-operative Limited, and Central1.